mehulagg/gitlab/doc/user/discussions/index.md

 > - Custom commit messages for suggestions was [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/25381) in GitLab 13.9 behind a [feature flag](../feature_flags.md), disabled by default.
 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/297404) in GitLab 13.10.

-As a reviewer, you're able to suggest code changes with a simple Markdown syntax in Merge Request Diff threads.
-Then, the Merge Request author (or other users with appropriate [permission](../permissions.md)) is able to apply these Suggestions with a click, which generates a commit in the merge request authored by the user that applied them.
+As a reviewer, you're able to suggest code changes with a Markdown syntax in merge request diff threads.
+Then, the merge request author (or other users with appropriate [permission](../permissions.md)) is able to apply these Suggestions with a click, which generates a commit in the merge request authored by the user that applied them.